enasequence/read_docs/mod_05.rst

 Your sample will be shown as an XML document which you can edit directly.
 Make changes as required and click the 'Save' button; your changes will not be saved if they invalidate the file.
 General XML errors and specific errors defined by us are prevented in this way.
-Note that not all fields can be edited: the sample alias and accession are immutable, and if you remove an attribute which is required by the specified checklist, this will not be allowed.
+Note that not all fields can be edited: the sample alias and accession are immutable, and you will not be allowed to remove an attribute which is required by the specified checklist.

 .. image:: images/mod_05_p02_b.png